 The results of the Construction Mitigation Calculator will be submitted and approved by FRAQMD prior to beginning construction work.
 The project will provide a monthly summary of heavy-duty off-road equipment usage to FRAQMD throughout project construction.

 Timing: Prior to and throughout all construction activities.
+Responsibility: DWR and its construction contractor(s).

 Mitigation Measure AIR-3: Purchase Off-site NOx Mitigation Fees